rhargreaves/dog-walking/deploy-infra/README.md

-# Baseline Account Setup
+# CI/CD Infrastructure

 Scripts to setup the AWS account to support the deployment of this service.

-## Deploy CI/CD role for GitHub Actions
+## IAM role for GitHub Actions

 1. Set AWS credentials
 2. (Optional) Set `AWS_PROFILE` if different from default